-ERAMET’s Nickel division is a fully-integrated producer that extracts nickel ore from its mines in New Caledonia and transforms it locally into ferronickel (FeNi) and nickel matte at its Doniambo plant.
-The nickel matte is then transformed into very high-purity nickel metal and salts at our Sandouville plant in France.
+Eramet Nickel is a producer that extracts nickel ore from its mines in New Caledonia and transforms it locally into ferronickel (FeNi) at its Doniambo plant.
+The Sandouville plant in France transforms nickel matte into very high-purity nickel metal and salts.

 Step 1: Ore extraction